Bay Alarm Medical Review Summary

 Disclosure: We receive referrals commissions for purchases made (details).

-The Bay Alarm Medical alert system works through a base station and a wireless emergency button pendant.
+The in-home Bay Alarm Medical alert system works through a base station and a wireless emergency button pendant.
 When an emergency occurs, the senior user can press the button to quickly connect with a trained operator.
 Two-way communication between the user and operator will then take place.
 The operator will contact the appropriate parties that can help the senior user, whether it is a family member, emergency medical technician (EMT) or other parties.

 Keep in mind that while you enjoy greater discounts with the quarterly or semi-annual plans, there are no pro-rated refunds after the initial 14-day period (see Contracts section below).
 It makes sense to choose a service period that you are comfortable with.